JayHoltslander/Animated-SVG-in-AMP/README.md

 # Animated SVG in AMP

-You can use The AMP logo has been animated with [Keyshape](https://www.keyshapeapp.com).
-The export animation option was set to **CSS**.
+You can use animated SVGs within an AMP html page.

+For the demo here the AMP logo was animated with [Keyshape](https://www.keyshapeapp.com) and then exported.
+The export animation option was set to **CSS** rather than **KeyshapeJS**.
 The resulting exported SVG file had its embedded CSS animation extracted and then inserted instead into the page's ``<style amp-custom>``